Emmz07/E-commerce_Database_Design/README.md

 ## Database Design

 ### Entity-Relationship Diagram (ERD)
 The ERD provides a visual representation of the database schema, showing the relationships between tables.
-[Include a link or image of the ERD here.]
+[Image file is in repo]

 ### Entity Relationships
 1. brand ↔ product